Customatics/Leaptest-Integration/README.md

 - Command: mvn package
 - Or simply install zip-file from the "target" folder: Copy the zip plugin package into the {TeamCity Data Directory}/plugins directory (Default path: C:\ProgramData\JetBrains\TeamCity\plugins).
 - If you have an earlier version of the plugin in the directory, remove it.
-- Alternatively, use the Administration -> Plugins List page to upload the zip plugin package into the directory (do not change the file name of the plugin).
-Restart the TeamCity server (Services -> Teamcity Server -> Restart).
-Check the installed plugin version is listed on the Administration -> Plugins List page.
+- Alternatively, use the Administration -> Plugins List -> Upload plugin zip -> Choose File -> Choose that zip-file -> Press Upload plugin zip

-# Update 3.1.0
+# Update 3.1.1
-- For LEAPWORK version 2018.2.262
+- For LEAPWORK version 2018.2.301
-- Fixed bug when JUnit parser interpreted all flows as "Failed"
+- Fixed bug when schedules are executing in non-ordered way.
+- Now it is possible to insert a list of schedules to "Schedule Names" text box.
+List of names must be new line or comma separated.
+  Be noticed that by clicking on any checkbox with schedule to select, using "Select Schedules" button, all non-existing or disabled schedules will be removed from "Schedule names" text box.
+- Added "Schedule variables" non-mandatory field.
+Schedule variables must be listed in "key : value" way and separated by new line or comma.
+  Be noticed that all the schedules will be run with this list of variables.
-- Uses new Leapwork v3 API, API v2 is not supported
+- Boolean field "leapworkWritePassedFlowKeyFrames" is not mandatory anymore.

 # Instruction
 1. Add Build-Step "Leapwork Integration" to your project.